Grawnya/f1-dublin-race-ticket-booking-system/README.md

 After completing the project, Lighthouse was used to check the suitability on the website.
 The following result was obtained:

 ![Lighthouse Final Attempt](documentation/lighthouse.png)
 \
 &nbsp;

+## Responsiveness
+The responsiveness of the design was manually checked using the Chrome Developer Tools for various screens.
+The manual testing itself will be discussed [here](#manual-testing “Manual Testing”).

+This included:
+* iPhone SE
+* Pixel 5
+* Samsung Galaxy S8, S20 Ultra
+* iPad Air and Mini
+* Galaxy Fold
+* Nest Hub and Hub Max

+I also opted to use the responsiveness option and checked the screens at the following width sizes:
+* 320px
+* 768px
+* 992px
+* 1400px

+No issues arose, due to the responsive design of the website with rem and % values.
+\
+&nbsp;